|Value||Eligibility||Open date||Close date|

 b.
 This Scholarship is intended to support higher degree by research students in the University of Sydney Law School who are researching in common law.

 a.
-The Scholarship is offered subject to the applicant having an unconditional offer of admission to study full-time in a Doctor of Philosophy (PhD) or Master of Laws (LLM) by Research within the Sydney Law School.
+The Scholarship is offered subject to the candidate having an unconditional offer of admission or being currently enrolled to study full-time in a Doctor of Philosophy (PhD) or Master of Laws (LLM) by Research within the Sydney Law School.

 I. a Bachelor of Laws (Honours First Class) or equivalent, or